GarfieldGZ/Automated-Arduino-Robot-Design-with-Multi-Level-Natural-Language-Processing-Chains/README.md

 # Automated-Arduino-Robot-Design-with-Multi-Level-Natural-Language-Processing-Chains

-This research explores the potential of leveraging OpenAI's GPT-3.5-Turbo API for automating Arduino robot design through a structured multi-level language processing chain termed "LangChain."
+This study investigates the possibility of utilizing OpenAI's GPT-3.5-Turbo API to automate Arduino robot design using a structured multi-level language processing chain called "LangChain"

 For model source code please refer to RobotLangchainModel.py